HMAS Melville (A 246): Operational history

 In late 2001, Melville began to operate in support of border protection operations in addition to her normal hydrographic duties.
 In January 2002, Melville was repainted from white to grey.

 In June 2003, Melville was sent to south Queensland to inspect the believed wreck location of the Australian Hospital Ship Centaur, which had been torpedoed off Moreton Island during World War II.
 This had been prompted by several media reports that the wreck was unlikely to be Centaur, and had been wrongly classified since its discovery in 1995.
 Following up on surveys conducted by the minehunters Hawkesbury and Yarra a month previous, the efforts of Melville confirmed that the shipwreck was not the hospital ship.

-In March 2017, Melville was sent to North Queensland after tropical cyclone Debbie.
+In March 2017, Melville was sent to North Queensland after tropical Cyclone Debbie.
 Its task was to assist in humanitarian operations consisting of clean up, community assistance and to provide basic provisions such as food and water.

 In August 2017, Melville was deployed to Shoalwater Bay, approximately 30 kilometres off the coast of Queensland, tasked with assisting the search for a crashed United States Marine Corps MV-22 Osprey tilt-rotor aircraft.
-A Royal Australian Navy clearance diving team was also utilised to search the wreck for three missing members of the aircrew and United States marines from the III Marine Expeditionary Force (III MEF), and to assist in the US led operation to recover the aircraft.
+A Royal Australian Navy clearance diving team was also utilised to search the wreck for three missing members of the aircrew and United States Marines from the III Marine Expeditionary Force (III MEF), and to assist in the US led operation to recover the aircraft.
 On 29 January 2018, HMAS Melville was awarded a Meritorious Unit Commendation by the United States Marine Corps.

+She was decommissioned in August 2024.